Alvis1337/Watashiwomite/README.md

 - Containerize the application
 - Create an initialization page to input and store variables in the database
 - Load variables from the database
+- Add toggle `forsearchForMissingEpisodes`
+- Allow user to select what list from MAL they want to pull anime from